cjpardodelahoz/BIO556L/docs/alignments_dcc.md

 ```sh
 srun --pty bash -i
 ```
 This will indicate that we want to use bash as the interpreter for the command line.
 When the resources are allocated, our interactive session will reserve a jobID.
 We can use that later to cancel the session (`scancel jobID`) or get performance statistics.
 By default, the `srun` command asks for 1 cpu core, in a single node, and with 2GB of memory.
-We can change all of those defaults using the flags `-c' for number of cpu cores, `-n` for number of nodes, and `--mem` for RAM.
+We can change all of those defaults using the flags `-c` for number of cpu cores, `-n` for number of nodes, and `--mem` for RAM.
 For example (note that you need to cancel the previous session before running this):
 ```sh
 srun -c 2 --mem=4G --pty bash -i
 ```
 will request an interactive session with 2 cpu cores and 4 GB of RAM.
 These resources will be enough for the alignments we will conduct.

 ## Protein-coding sequence alignment with MAFFT and PAL2NAL
 We are almost ready to replicate our analysis in the command line!
 The last bit of set up involves making sure that we have access to the software that we need: MAFFT and PAL2NAL.
 We will learn later in class how to build and install command live versions of phylogenetic software.
 But for today, we will use a pre-existing installation.
 In order to use it, we have to tell the command line where these programs are.
-One way that facilitates accesing them is by having them on our ${PATH} variable.
-The ${PATH} variable is sort of like a speed dial for directory paths.
+One way that facilitates accesing them is by having them on our `${PATH}`` variable.
+The `${PATH}` variable is sort of like a speed dial for directory paths.
 You can access files and programs that are in that variable without having to type their full path.
 So, let's add the installations of MAFFT and PAL2NAL to our `${PATH}` variable:
 ```sh
 # Adding path to MAFFT
 export PATH=/hpc/home/cjp47/mafft-7.475-with-extensions/bin:${PATH}